-Please note due to the COVID pandemic there are no 2020 or 2021 test results to publish.
+Due to the continuing COVID pandemic in 2021-22, there are no 2022 test results to publish in this report.

-Curriculum: Work on shaping a new curriculum was developed this year to ensure that the school continues to provide a broad and balanced curriculum that meets the needs of all pupils, enabling them to make good progress and promoting good behaviour and spiritual, moral, social and cultural development in line with DfE guidance given in September 2014 and September 2019.
+Curriculum: Work on shaping a new curriculum was developed in 2020 to ensure that the school continues to provide a broad and balanced curriculum that meets the needs of all pupils, enabling them to make good progress and promoting good behaviour and spiritual, moral, social and cultural development in line with DfE guidance given in September 2014 and September 2019.